KSU-MS/KS5e-Data-Logging/README.md

 ## Intro

-Welcome to the folder containing all the BENNESAW BATE Racing data acquisition services.
+Welcome to the folder containing all the KENNESAW STATE FSAE data acquisition services.
 The entire system is Python and MatLab based.

 - If you have any questions or need troubleshooting, feel free to reach out to Matthew Samson on Teams, Discord: mathbrook or via email: <msamson1@students.kennesaw.edu>